 Rollerball is one of those Science Fiction films, in my humble opinion, that probably means more for its time and place in history than it does decades later.
 This is not to say that it hasn't aged well but rather its themes and underlying social commentary has been afforded deeper and perhaps more relevant exposure in SciFi films since its day.
 In any event, Rollerball won the Saturn Award for Best Science Fiction Film for the organization's 1974/1975 ceremony, no small feat indeed.

-A star is born!
 On this day in 1989 (in Spain), audiences in attendance of the Sitges Film Festival were treated to the first theatrical presentation ever of Robot Jox!
-Written (in part) and directed by Stuart Gordon, the SciFi/Thriller starred Gary Graham, Anne-Marie Johnson, and Paul Koslo.
+Written (in part) and directed by Stuart Gordon, the SciFi/Thriller starred Gary Graham, Anne-Marie Johnson, Paul Koslo, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "50 years after a nuclear war, the two superpowers handle territorial disputes in a different way.
 Each fields a giant robot to fight one-on-one battles in official matches, each piloted by a man inside, known as robot jockeys or jox.
 The contest for possession of Alaska will be fought by two of the best.
 The conscientious Achilles fights for the Americans.
 Opposing him is a Russian, Alexander, a ruthless and bloodthirsty adversary who has killed his previous nine American opponents.
 With a traitor feeding the Russians secret weapons information and new, genetically-engineered jox looking to take his place, Achilles faces obstacles at every turn in the hardest battle of his life."